uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_db_shutdown.md

 The CockroachDB virtual machine can be administered from the Oracle VM VirtualBox Manager GUI but the easiest way is to execute the `sudo shutdown -h now` command from a terminal.

 The cockroachDB instances are not automatically shutdown when you shutdown the virtual machine so make sure they are shut down first.

+## Update CockroachDB

+CockroachDB is moving very fast.
+Updating the version of CockroachDB after you've built your cluster is easy because all the cluster nodes are on a single machine.

+1. Shutdown all the database nodes.

+2. Follow the instructions on the Install the CockroachDB Software page, including downloading, untaring, and copying the binary to the `/usr/local/bin` directory (and overwriting the pervious binary).

+3. Startup all the database nodes.